Louisvtienhoven/HTS-Audio-Transformer/README.md

+# Adapting Audio-Spectrogram Transformers for Industrial Time-Series Sensor Data

+This repository extends HTS-AT to address a novel industrial application: anomaly detection in robotic drilling and riveting used in the production of launcher structures.
+This work was developed and evaluated as part of the MSc thesis _Adapting Audio-Spectrogram Transformers for Industrial Time-Series Sensor Data_ by Louis van Tienhoven (TU Delft, 2025).

+The HTS-AT model has been adapted to process torque sensor data collected during rivet installation, enabling the detection of subtle mechanical anomalies.
+To this end, several targeted modifications were introduced to the data pipeline, model input format, and evaluation setup.

+Relevant files:

+Training notebook: htsat_anomaly_detection_training.ipynb

+Configuration file: anomaly_detection_config.py

+Modified HTS-AT model: model/htsat_modifed.py

+For detailed information on the architecture, signal processing, and experimental setup, refer to Sections 5.3 through 6.3 of the thesis.

 # Hierarchical Token Semantic Audio Transformer
 ## Introduction

 The Code Repository for  "[HTS-AT: A Hierarchical Token-Semantic Audio Transformer for Sound Classification and Detection](https://arxiv.org/abs/2202.00874)", in ICASSP 2022.